6 Ways to Broaden Your Talent Pool

 Attend Virtual Recruiting Events Hosted by Other Organizations

 Another strategy for tapping into new talent markets is to take advantage of organizations who have developed their own talent community.
 Becoming a sponsor or exhibitor at a virtual recruiting event hosted by another organization gives your talent acquisition team a headstart and can save you time and resources in the early stages of the recruiting funnel.
 Look for events hosted by universities, workforce development departments, government agencies or professional associations.
-Search our Upcoming Job Fair site to find organizations hosting on the Brazen platform that are looking for employers.
+Research virtual career fair platforms to find ones that are a good match for your goals and audience.

 If your organization isn’t tapping into student talent, you’re missing out.
 Virtual campus recruiting events are a great fit for early career and entry level recruiting.
 This approach helps employers connect with more motivated, available candidates than some other methods, and can be tailored to attract job seekers with specific skill sets or experience levels.